Sparky17561/linkedin-post-generator/data/README.md

 ### Step 3: Post to LinkedIn
 You will be asked to provide your LinkedIn developer API credentials.
 The tool will use these credentials to log in to LinkedIn and post the generated content.

-**Key Features:**
+**Features:**
-* Generate LinkedIn posts from user input or GitHub README.md files
+* **README Generator**: Generates a LinkedIn post based on a GitHub README.md file
-* Utilizes LinkedIn API to post content directly to the user's profile
+* **LinkedIn Automation**: Posts the generated content directly to the user's LinkedIn profile using the LinkedIn API
-* Customizable post content using prompts
-* Supports GitHub repository scraping for data extraction using Crawl4AI
-* Utilizes LinkedIn API to post content, which allows for seamless integration with the user's LinkedIn profile
+* **Customizable Post Content**: Allows users to provide additional information to enhance the LinkedIn post
-* Web scraping using Crawl4AI enables the extraction of relevant data from GitHub README.md files
+* **GitHub Repository Scraping**: Uses Crawl4AI to extract relevant data from GitHub README.md files
-* Tech stack includes React, PostgreSQL, Django, and Groq Cloud, ensuring a robust and scalable solution
+* **Tech Stack Integration**: Utilizes a robust tech stack including React, PostgreSQL, Django, and Groq Cloud

 **Tech Stack:**